multinetlab-amsterdam/network_TDA_tutorial/README.md

 -------------------------------------------------------------------------

 ### <a id='how_to_install'></a>How to install:
-We recommend creating a new environment in Anaconda dedicated for the use of these notebooks.
+We recommend creating a new environment in Anaconda dedicated for the use of these notebooks (Primarly tested on Windows/Linux).

 1. Create a new Anaconda environment with the correct python version (in Anaconda prompt or navigator)